 - wear and tear on the vehicle is reduced due to the adapted driving style, which dispenses with a clutch and uses engine braking to limit the application of traditional brakes.

-As mentioned above, you’ll also beat the new charges coming into play in 2019/20 around Central London through the creation of new ULEZs.
+As mentioned above, you’ll also beat the new charges that came into play in 2019/20 around Central London through the creation of new ULEZs.
 For more information on whether your van will be affected, take a look at Parker’s in-depth explanation of the changes, New Charges for Pre-2004 Vehicles in London.

 Electric vans are far quieter, making the overall experience much more peaceful from inside the cab.
 They also provide instant torque, making them extremely agile around town, although over longer distances the benefits diminish.